Netflix Inc. (NFLX) Shares Rise Despite Market Challenges

 NFLX’s Market Performance

-NFLX’s stock has seen a -3.15% decrease for the week, with a 11.60% rise in the past month and a -4.24% fall in the past quarter.
-The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 2.96% for Netflix Inc. The simple moving average for the past 20 days is -2.10% for NFLX’s stock, with a 16.26% simple moving average for the past 200 days.
+NFLX’s stock has seen a 0.59% increase for the week, with a -0.63% drop in the past month and a -8.55% fall in the past quarter.
+The volatility ratio for the week is 2.34%, and the volatility levels for the past 30 days are at 2.60% for Netflix Inc. The simple moving average for the past 20 days is -1.44% for NFLX’s stock, with a 15.49% simple moving average for the past 200 days.

 Analysts’ Opinion of NFLX